rand-projects/fisb-978/docs/source/document.rst

 even attempt to match a sync word, we must have a value greater than some number.
 In our case, the default (empirically derived) is 900000.
 To keep things simpler, all values are presented to the user in millionths.
 So 900000 is denoted as 0.9.
-This value probably does not apply to other SDR setups or amplifications.
+This value doesn't not apply to other SDR setups or amplifications.
 The ``demod_978`` program will let the user set this with the ``-l`` argument.
-It is probably best to set this to ``-l 0.0`` and look at the results to set the best level.
-An improvement would be to sample for lowest noise values and use that to set a cutoff.
+It is probably best to set this to ``-l 0.0`` and look at the results to find the best level.
+The ``--ll`` argument in ``ec_978.py`` can help with this.
+Also note that 'fisb_978', with the default level of 0.9, is tuned for FIS-B, not ADS-B. Levels of 0.1 (maybe lower) are required for full ADS-B decoding.
+The trade off for lower levels is up to a magnitude more garbage noise packets.

 Once we have matched a sync code, we will send 8835 32-bit signed integers for a FIS-B packet and 771 32-bit signed integers for an ADS-B packet.
 These numbers